 • All students who are accepted to CUSOM who express a preference or willingness to be selected into the CSB will receive a phone call and email from the Associate Dean for CSB to discuss the student’s interest in the CSB and to answer any questions.

-• All students accepted into CUSOM are invited to attend CSB Preview Day that occurs in early April on the day prior to CUSOM Second Look Day.
+• All students accepted into CUSOM are invited to attend CSB Preview Day that occurs in the Spring on the day prior to CUSOM Second Look Day.
 CSB Preview Day is a great opportunity to visit Colorado Springs and meet with current CSB students, faculty, and leadership.

 • Once students are selected into the CSB, that decision is final.
 However, students who experience a demonstrable economic or personal hardship after selection into the CSB may file a formal appeal to be reassigned to the Anschutz Medical Campus for Phase III.